mtango99/RP-Malcomb/docs/report/RP-Malcomb-ReportOLD.md

 - map of difference between your figure 4 and the original figure 4
 - map of difference between your figure 5 and the original figure 5 --Ordinal data: Ratio/Interval data: continuous.
 RMSE (Root mean square error)
----Spearman's Rho (try to get close to 1-- positive correlation. -1,0,1 and statistically significant)
+---Spearman's Rho (try to get close to 1-- positive correlation. -1,0,1 and statistically significant): TABLE
+- Graph of Figure 5 scatterplot

 ## Unplanned Deviations from the Protocol